Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Introduction

 \myskip \mypar{Self-stabilization.} In real systems, temporary faults such as memory corruption or message losses are unavoidable; algorithms that withstand such faults are called \emph{self-stabilizing}.
 In \emph{static} anonymous networks, universal self-stabilizing algorithms exist~\cite{BV02b}.
 However, to the best of our knowledge, a similar result for dynamic networks has never appeared in the literature.
 It is therefore desirable to adapt the techniques in~\cite{DV22,DVdisc} to achieve self-stabilization.\footnote{Note that terminating algorithms cannot be self-stabilizing, because an adversary could corrupt the initial memory states of all agents, causing them to erroneously terminate with an arbitrary output.}

-\myskip \mypar{Finite-state computation.} We remark that the stabilizing algorithms from previous work on anonymous dynamic networks use unlimited local memory.\footnote{Terminating algorithms use a bounded amount of memory, and thus are automatically finite-state.} For instance, if history trees are used, all agents are required to continually expand this data structure in their internal memory.
-It would be beneficial to develop a version of the stabilizing algorithms in~\cite{DV22,DVdisc} that uses finite memory, polynomially dependent on network size, which is crucial for implementation in real systems with limited memory.
+\myskip \mypar{Finite-state computation.} We remark that the stabilizing algorithms from previous work on anonymous dynamic networks use unlimited local memory.\footnote{The terminating algorithms discussed in~\cite{DV22,DVdisc} have bounded-memory implementations, and so they are automatically finite-state.} For instance, if history trees are used, all agents are required to continually expand this data structure in their internal memory.
+It would be beneficial to develop a version of the stabilizing algorithms in~\cite{DV22,DVdisc} that uses finite memory, polynomial in the network size and relevant connectivity parameters, which is crucial for implementation in real systems with limited memory.